BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    layout = "full-width"
 %}

-This scheme improves label-related features since any labels added to a static address get auto-applied to all derived on-chain addresses (detectable only by the receiver), eliminating the friction in manually adding labels to addresses or transactions.
-This not only makes payment tracking possible, but also proves useful during automatic or manual coin selection.
+This scheme improves labelling in general since these labels get auto-applied to all derived on-chain addresses.
+This eliminates the friction of manually adding labels to addresses or transactions while providing crucial information useful for automatic or manual coin selection.

-These label detection features can also be useful for:
+Labels in silent payments can also be used in other ways:

 - Invoices: merchant software like BTCPay can use labels to match incoming payments with invoices.
-This is required because on-chain addresses themselves cannot be pre-generated or mapped with invoices in advance
+This is required because on-chain addresses themselves cannot be pre-generated or mapped with invoices in advance.
-- Static deposit addresses for exchanges: Users looking to deposit bitcoin at exchanges may get confused when they see changing deposit addresses.
-Exchanges can now share static addresses with users, keeping deposit addresses the same while allowing the exchange to map deposit transactions to users
+- Static deposit addresses for exchanges: Users looking to sell/deposit bitcoin at exchanges may be confused/worried when they see changing deposit addresses.
+Exchanges can now share labelled static addresses with users so that deposit addresses look the same to them.

 ### Contacts